Tobou1-dev/saas-churn-dashboard/README.md

 ## Project Overview

-Most SaaS businesses track total MRR.
-Few track where that MRR is actually coming from — and more importantly, where it is quietly leaking out.
+Most SaaS businesses track total MRR and assume growth equals health.MRR is a net number, It hides churn.
+Few track where that MRR is actually coming from and more importantly, where it is quietly leaking out.

 This project builds a complete revenue intelligence system across five analytical layers, answering the questions a SaaS CFO or Head of Revenue actually needs answered:

-- Is this business growing or just replacing churned customers with new ones?
+-Is this business growing or just replacing lost customers fast enough to look like it is?
 - Which customer cohorts retain best — and when do they start leaving?
 - What is each customer tier actually worth over their lifetime?
 - Under what conditions does Net Revenue Retention fall below 100%?